 Entering the School of Education

 New and Current UW–Madison Students

-Applicants not already enrolled on the UW–Madison campus must be admissible to the university to enroll in a School of Education program.
-Admission to UW–Madison requires a separate application and admission process.
+Transfer students must be admissible to the university to enroll in a School of Education degree program.
 See UW–Madison Office of Admissions and Recruitment for application information.
+Transfer students enter directly into the Bachelor of Science–Theatre and Drama degree program upon admission to UW–Madison; list Theatre and Drama as the intended major.
+No additional application to Theatre and Drama is required.
 Prospective transfer students are strongly encouraged to meet with the Department of Theatre and Drama academic advisor before coming to campus.
 Coursework taken at another institution may need to be evaluated by the department academic advisor or a faculty member in the Department of Theatre and Drama.
-Prospective transfer students are strongly advised to meet with an Education Academic Services advisor in advance of their application; to schedule, call 608-262-1651.
+Prospective transfer students are also strongly advised to meet with an advisor in the School of Education Student Services office in advance of their application; to schedule, call 608-262-1651.